How To Handle Public Toddler Temper Tantrums

 Constantly putting yourself down is of no benefit to anyone.
 Practice self-care.
 Be careful what you say to yourself because you will believe it.
 Make time for yourself.
 Take a bath.
 Go for a walk.
 Talk to friends.
 In the words of flight attendants, “Put your mask on first, then help others.”
 We are so busy making sure everyone around us is okay, we often neglect to care for ourselves.
 This has a huge impact on our children—they can pick up on our stress and frustration.
 Be your best self so you can be at your best for your child, wherever and whenever.

-During a visit to Chattanooga, Dr. Ron Ferguson, adjunct lecturer in public policy at Harvard Kennedy School (HKS), and faculty director of the Achievement Gap Initiative (AGI) at Harvard, shared these facts as he talked about an initiative he launched in Boston.
+Dr. Ron Ferguson, adjunct lecturer in public policy at Harvard Kennedy School (HKS), and faculty director of Harvard’s Achievement Gap Initiative (AGI), shared these facts as he talked about an initiative he launched in Boston.
 His goal is to help parents engage with their young children and reduce the skill gaps that become apparent between children from different socioeconomic backgrounds by age 3.

 “Looking at the research, I realized a lot of the gaps we struggle to address once children are older are evident by the age of 2,” says Ferguson.
 “We know we are never going to reach everybody through standard programs because capacity is limited, but imagine what could happen if everybody in the community felt a sense of ownership to do their part in helping children thrive.”